Characters: Attack on Titan: Others

 - Small Role, Big Impact: He only appears in two scenes, and hasn't been seen or heard from since shortly after the loss of Wall Maria.
 No one knows his whereabouts, but it's clear whatever he was doing in the basement was very important.
 Before vanishing, he gave Eren the basement key and told him that he had to go there.
 He injected his son with a mysterious serum, presumably the source of his Titan Power and possibly what caused him to gain the Coordinate.

-Voiced By: Tsuguo Mogami
+Voiced by: Tsuguo Mogami (JP), Patrick Seitz (EN)

 The instructor for the 104th Trainee Corps.
 He is a harsh, but effective commander that seems to have known Eren's father in the past.
+He was a former commander of the Survey Corps before resigning to become a drill instructor.

 - Ambiguously Brown: Likely a result of grilling trainees in the sun over several years.